 The West End Poetry festival had the wonderful opportunity to interview Fatima Abdullah, one of the featured poets who will be sharing her work on October 20th, 2018.
 Here is a questionnaire answered by Abdullah.
-This will allow you to get to know her before the festival.
-Enjoy!
+This will allow you to get to know her a little before the festival, enjoy!

 1) What makes you excited to present your work in this year’s West End Poetry Festival?

 I am excited about connecting with others who have similar experiences and interests.
 I have always wanted to be part of a creative and dynamic project and the West End Poetry Festival has presented me with this opportunity.
 Presenting my poetry will also be a huge push towards developing my poetry further and getting out of the comfort zone of my notebook.

 2) What does intersectionality mean to you?